 Obviously, a ballet theme.
 Yes, I know, I am that predictable...
-Zuzu likes chocolate cake and white frosting, so I chose for her a fondant covered chocolate cake, infused with an orange flavored syrup, Italian meringue buttercream and a layer of orange preserve.
+Zuzu likes chocolate cake and white frosting, so I chose for her a fondant-covered chocolate cake, infused with an orange flavored syrup, Italian meringue buttercream and a layer of orange preserve.

 The shoes had to dry out for about a day before I was able to put them on the cake.
 I used a template I found online.

 I added the ribbons on the day I finished the cake.

-For the ribbons, I used a simple Pastry and Pasta cutter and to make the rest of the decorations I used my Wilton fondant tools, Wilton Fondant 9 Inch Rolling Pin.
-For coloring the fondant I used the AmeriColor gel.
-To cover the cake with fondant I used the Fondant smoother.
+For the ribbons, I used a simple Pastry and Pasta cutter, and to make the rest of the decorations, I used my Wilton fondant tools, Wilton Fondant 9 Inch Rolling Pin.
+For coloring the fondant, I used the AmeriColor gel.
+To cover the cake with fondant, I used the Fondant smoother.

 For the cake border, I used the silicone molds.

-I do not have a picture of the cake inside, but the layers came out beautifully, the cake was moist, and the orange preserves brought an elegant subtle note to the buttercream.
+I do not have a picture of the cake inside, but the layers came out beautifully, the cake was moist, and the orange preserves brought an elegant, subtle note to the buttercream.
 Overall, Zuzu was happy with the cake and loved her fondant ballet shoes.

-- 2 cups organic all-purpose flour
+- 2 cups all-purpose flour

-- 2 cups organic granulated sugar
+- 2 cups granulated sugar

-- 1/2 cup unsweetened cocoa powder
+- ½ cup unsweetened cocoa powder

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- 1 1/2 cups organic milk
+- 1 ½ cups whole milk

-- 1/2 cup vegetable oil
+- ½ cup vegetable oil

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 2 organic eggs
+- 2 large eggs

-- Optional: White Fondant for decoration 1 1/2 lb
+- Optional: White Fondant for decoration 1 ½ lb

 Italian Meringue Buttercream

-- 1 1/4 cups granulated sugar
+- 1 ¼ cups granulated sugar

-- 1/4 cup water
+- ¼ cup water

 - 4 egg whites

-- 1 tsp vanilla
+- 1 teaspoon vanilla

-- 1 pound butter(4 sticks)
+- 1 pound butter 4 sticks

-- pinch of salt
+- ¼ teaspoon salt

-- Orange Preserves
+- Orange Preserves optional